PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 The things I have tried and finally rejected were:
 - Batch normalization before the relu non linearities.
 No improvement.
 Maybe because the per image mean var normalization is already providing benefits and the network here is relativelly small.
+- increasing the size of the fully connected layers: it had almost no impact.

 I have not considered adding a 3rd convolutional layer as the input here is small 32x32 and the size out of the 2nd convolution layer is already down to 5x5.
 I think much more convolutional layers would make a lot of sense with bigger input images.